AsmahanM/FAC-To-Do-Project/README.md

 #### Designed and Developed by [Asmahan](https://github.com/AsmahanM), [Maria](https://github.com/mariaalouisaa) and [Peter](https://github.com/PJSalter)

-*This is still a work in progress - please see issues for tasks still to be done*
+*This is still a work in progress - please see issues for tasks still to be done!*

 ---

 ## 📃 User Stories & acceptence criteria ✅